bcit-ci/CodeIgniter/user_guide_src/source/libraries/email.rst

 		.. note:: In order to use the ``print_debugger()`` method, you need to avoid clearing the email parameters.

 	.. method:: attach($filename[, $disposition = ''[, $newname = NULL[, $mime = '']]])

-		:param string $filename: name of the file
+		:param	string	$filename: File name
 		:param	string	$disposition: 'disposition' of the attachment.
 Most email clients make their own decision regardless of the MIME specification used here. https://www.iana.org/assignments/cont-disp/cont-disp.xhtml
-		:param string $newname: custom name to use for the file in the email
+		:param	string	$newname: Custom file name to use in the e-mail
 		:param	string	$mime: MIME type to use (useful for buffered data)
-		:returns: CI_Email object for method chaining
+		:returns:	CI_Email instance (method chaining)
+		:rtype:	CI_Email

 		Enables you to send an attachment.
 Put the file path/name in the first parameter.
 For multiple attachments use the method multiple times.